okz-spec/growsoft-docs/Structures/world-structure.md

-world:addXP(player, amount) -- Add experience points to a player. world:setPlayerPosition(player, x, y) -- Teleport the player to the specified coordinates. world:getDroppedItems() -- Get a list of all dropped items. world:getTileDroppedItems(tile) -- Get a list of all dropped items on a specific tile. world:removeDroppedItem(DropUID) -- Remove a dropped item. world:getID() -- Get the world's ID.
+world:addXP(player, amount) -- Add experience points to a player. world:setPlayerPosition(player, x, y) -- Teleport the player to the specified coordinates. world:getDroppedItems() -- Get a list of all dropped items. world:sendPlayerMessage(player, "something") -- You can also run player commands. world:getTileDroppedItems(tile) -- Get a list of all dropped items on a specific tile. world:removeDroppedItem(DropUID) -- Remove a dropped item. world:getID() -- Get the world's ID.